Bero898/Lit-Rev-Iteration-1/README.md

 # Microservice Topic Modelling

 This repository contains code and data for performing topic modelling on academic articles related to microservices, using both IEEE and ACM sources.
-The workflow includes data preprocessing, merging datasets with different structures, and applying multiple topic modelling techniques (LDA, FLSA-W, BERTopic) with evaluation and visualization.
+The workflow includes data preprocessing, merging datasets with different structures, and applying multiple topic modelling techniques (BERTopic) with evaluation and visualization.

 ---